Updated May 2021

 The question is not where can you find a taco in Dallas - it’s where can’t you?
-And with so many choices, we wanted to spotlight the top twelve taco destinations in the Big D. Each place serves up a unique taco experience, and we, of course, recommend that you try them all because you cannot go wrong when tacos are involved!
+And with so many choices, we wanted to spotlight 20+ of the best taco destinations in the Big D. Each place serves up a unique taco experience, and we, of course, recommend that you try them all because you cannot go wrong when tacos are involved!

 CHILANGOS